-So here is how you use your menstrual cup.
+So here is how you use your menstrual cup, similar to the ones found somewhere like DivaCup.
 Wash your hands well, fold and hold the cup and then insert it into your vagina tilting it back to the base of your spine.
 Then place it over your cervical region.

-This cup can be sued upto a maximum duration of 12 hours spot after which it must be removed, emptied. cleaned and then re-inserted.
+This cup can be used upto a maximum duration of 12 hours spot after which it must be removed, emptied. cleaned and then re-inserted.
 This way it is safe and hygienic to use.

 The process is as simple as using a tampon and a pad.

 I am not a sexually active person, does that make a difference if I want to starting using tampons?